How to Apply

 - The number of Fellowships awarded is contingent upon the availability of funds by the sponsoring agencies.

 - Following the merit review, highly reviewed applications are viewed by the Federal agency sponsors.
-They will evaluate the applications for: overall professional experience and demonstrated leadership qualities of the applicant; applicant’s interest in the fellowship; alignment of the applicant’s experience and subject matter expertise with the interests of the host office; and quality of recommendations.
-From this process, agency sponsors will select the top candidates as semi-finalists to interview in Washington, D.C.
+They evaluate the applications on the 1) overall professional experience and demonstrated leadership qualities of the applicant; 2) applicant’s interest in and preparedness for the fellowship; 3) alignment of the applicant’s experience and subject matter expertise with the interests of the host office; 4) and quality of recommendations.
+From this process, agency sponsors select the top candidates as semi-finalists to interview in Washington, D.C.

-- Semi-finalists are invited to Washington, D.C. for a 2-3 day period for individual interviews and information sessions with one or more sponsoring agencies and/or host offices.
-These interviews all take place at the DOE headquarters building.
+- Semi-finalists are invited to Washington, D.C. for three days for individual interviews and information sessions with one or more sponsoring agencies and/or host offices.

 - Following the semi-finalist interviews, final selections are made at the discretion of the sponsoring Federal agencies.
-Finalists will be contacted by the Triangle Coalition regarding offers from the Federal agencies.
+Finalists will be contacted by ORISE regarding offers from the Federal agencies.

 - DOE will select the finalists for Congressional office placements.
-Candidates who accept Congressional fellowship appointments will return to Washington, D.C. in the June-July timeframe for placement interviews with Congressional host offices.
+Candidates who accept Congressional fellowship appointments will return to Washington, DC in the June-July time frame for placement interviews with Congressional host offices.
+The AEF Program coordinates the interviews with Congressional offices.

 - DOE employees must comply with regulations governing conduct of employees codified in 10 CFR Part 1010 and Standards of Ethical Conduct for Employees of the Executive Branch at 5 CFR Part 2635.
 Other sponsoring agencies and host offices must comply with analogous regulations governing federal employees.